Farama-Foundation/PettingZoo/README.md

 `env.dones`: A dict of the done state of every agent at the time called, by name.
 This can generally be changed at any point in the metaenvironment portion of the AEC cycle, and so isn't guaranteed to be "final" until the agent's turn is reached again.

 `env.info`: A dict of info for each agent, by name.
-Included for extensability, and becase info is a part of the Gym API.
+Included for extensibility, and because info is a part of the Gym API.
 All games built into this repo only output '' for each agent.

 `env.agent_selection`: Gives name of agent currently poised to be acted on.